 Understand wedding photography styles

 Don't put pictures or yourself in a box though.
 Many photographers mix styles.
 It is better not to get stuck with popular phrases and categories.
-Instead, learn to understand your own photographic taste.
+Instead, learn to understand your photographic taste.
 Check for aesthetics, subjects, mood, emotional or visual impact.

-Be aware that many of the breathtaking scenic images you can easily find in wedding inspiration social media feeds are from wedding themed photo shoots with models and not from real weddings of real couples.
+Be aware that many of the breathtaking scenic images you can easily find in wedding inspiration social media feeds are from wedding-themed photo shoots with models and not from real weddings of real couples.

 Be realistic and don't set yourself up for disappointment by aiming to reproduce something else.
 I have a little info page about wedding photography styles should you wish to read up on the subject.

-Be aware of your own taste in photography
+Be aware of your taste in photography

 You want someone who creates images that reflect what you value.
-If you know yourself and you can express your thoughts about photographs, you will get much more out from a meeting with a potential photographer.
+If you know yourself and you can express your thoughts about photographs, you will get much more out of a meeting with a potential photographer.

 A simple but effective method is to pick some properties that are opposite of each other.
 For example, take black and white versus colour, posed versus unposed and emotional versus visual impact.